chapinhall/empec/README.md

 ## Run Scripts

 * `run--00--main-doc.Rmd` -- run and incorporate all following scripts into a main document
-* `run--01a--prep-geo-data.Rmd` -- this auto-pulls shape files from the Census TIGER service based on state--and if specified, county--indications in the `settings--profile.R` script, and produces useful cross-walks between tracts and PUMA, zip codes, school districts, and (if specified) custom geographies
+* `run--01a--prep-geo-data.Rmd` -- this auto-pulls shape files from the Census TIGER service based on state--and if specified, county--indications in the `settings--config.R` script, and produces useful cross-walks between tracts and PUMA, zip codes, school districts, and (if specified) custom geographies
 * `run--01b--prep-acs1-data.Rmd` -- reads pulls of ACS1 microdata and develops necessary structures for use in the Small Area Estimation method
 * `run--01c--prep-cps-data.Rmd` -- reads pulls of CPS microdata (instructions provided above) and develops necessary structures for use in the "now-casting" method
 * `run--01d--prep-acs5-data.Rmd` -- adds onto the output from the `pull--acs5-general-data.R` script, adding some additional fields, and aggregating calculations and standard errors up to the PUMA level